josefs/Gradualizer/README.md

 Gradualizer aims to integrate well into existing Erlang code bases in a non intrusive way.
 It does so by

 * having a type system that is based on the principles of Gradual Typing
-* using the existsing type specs syntax in Erlang.
+* using the existing type specs syntax in Erlang.
 * allowing for granular opt-in of type checking.
 Without any type specs, no static typing happens.

-  When type specs are added the program the program is checked against these specs statically.
+  When type specs are added the program is checked against these specs statically.
 The more type specs, the more static typing.

 # Usage